rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

     color: #505050;
 }
 ```
-this pseudoclass causes the color in the placeholder in dropdown menus (Year, Genres) to be gray, as a a regular placeholder should be #footnote[Otherwise it would have been black as the text, which is not aesthetically pleasant.].
+this pseudoclass causes the color of the placeholder in dropdown menus (Year, Genres) to be gray, as regular placeholders should be #footnote[Otherwise it would have been black as the text, which is not aesthetically pleasant.].

 == #ria() Sidebar<ria-css-sidebar>

-This components exists on in the RIA project, where we implemented a lateral bar that contains three menus: Homepage, Playlist and Track.
+This components exists only in the RIA project, where we implemented a lateral bar that contains three buttons: Homepage, Playlist and Track.
 It effectively acts as an upgraded version of the bottom navigation bar of the HTML project.

 #css_explanation(
   ```css